FAQ's: Your Questions Answered

 Florida is a comparative negligence state.
 That means if an injured party is partially responsible as a result of their own conduct for any injury they may suffer while on another’s property, their ability to recover for their damages can be reduced, or eliminated, depending upon the percentage of fault that can be attributed to the injured party’s own conduct.

 Determining whether or not you can make a claim in the event you suffered an injury as the result of a slip and fall can be confusing.
 You should seek the advice of an experienced personal injury attorney right away.
-The Law Office of Dan Newlin & Partners has the experience, knowledge and resources give you answers to all your questions.
+Dan Newlin Injury Attorneys has the experience, knowledge and resources give you answers to all your questions.
 Help is just a phone call away.
 Please call (407) 888-8000 and have an attorney give you the answers you need to all of your questions about slip and fall accidents.
 Do not go it alone, get advice from an experienced attorney.
-Call Dan Newlin & Partners.
+Call Dan Newlin Injury Attorneys.
 The call is free, what do you have to lose?